moshelando/gotten_to_the_point/md/biology/chapter6.md

 Components:

+- The reactants bond to the enzyme, undergo the reaction, and the products are released
-- **Substrate:** Reactants of the reaction the enzyme is catalyzing
+- **Substrate:** Term for the reactants that bond to the enzyme
-- **Product:** Product of the reaction
+- **Enzyme-substrate complex (ES):** Term for the entity formed by a substrate bonding to an enzyme
-- The substrate bonds with the enzyme’s **active site**, creating an **enzyme-substrate complex (ES)**.
+- **Active site:** The part of the enzyme the substrate bonds to
-- Each enzyme is tailored for a specific chemical reaction; the shape of the enzyme’s active site matches the shape of the substrates.
+- Each enzyme is tailored for a specific chemical reaction; the active site is configured to match the substrate
-    - **Induced-Fit Model:**
-        - Current theory about the how the active site first the substrate:
-        - The active site is not initially a perfect fit, but, upon contact from the substrate, the enzyme slightly changes shape to snug the substrate
+    - **Induced-fit model**: Current theory stating that the active site in an enzyme does not initially fit its substrate; rather, upon initial contact with the substrate, the enzyme conformes to fit it

-Enzymatic reaction formula:
+Generic equation for enzymatic reaction:

 $$
 E+S \rightarrow ES \rightarrow E+P